spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/trusted-boot.md

 ![High level description diagram for Trusted Boot](/clusters_edge_trusted-boot_highlevel.webp)

-- Full Disk Encryption (FDE): Encryption of the entire persistent partition of the disk drive.
+- Full Disk Encryption (FDE): Encryption of all persistent partitions of the disk drive.
 The purpose of FDE is to protect data stored on the disk from unauthorized access if the boot process was tempered with.
 - Secure boot: A security measure that ensures only properly signed and authenticated software is allowed to operate during the boot process of a device.